opendistro/for-elasticsearch-docs/docs/sql/datatypes.md

 ### Convert between date and time types

-Basically the date and time types except interval can be converted to each other, but might suffer some alteration of the value or some information loss, for example extracting the time value from a datetime value, or convert a date value to a datetime value and so forth.
-Here lists the summary of the conversion rules that SQL plugin supports for each of the types:
+The date and time types apart from the `interval` type can be converted to each other.
+The conversion might alter the value or cause some information loss.
+For example, when extracting the `time` value from a `datetime` value, or converting a `date` value to a `datetime` value, and so on.

+The SQL plugin supports the following conversion rules for each of the types:

-**Conversion from DATE**
+**Convert from date**

-- Since the date value does not have any time information, conversion to Time type is not useful, and will always return a zero time value '00:00:00'.
+- Because the `date` value doesn't have any time information, conversion to the `time` type isn't useful and always returns a zero time value of `00:00:00`.
-- Conversion from date to datetime has a data fill-up due to the lack of time information, and it attaches the time '00:00:00' to the original date by default and forms a datetime instance.
-For example, the result to covert date '2020-08-17' to datetime type is datetime '2020-08-17 00:00:00'.
+- Converting from `date` to `datetime` has a data fill-up due to the lack of time information.
+It attaches the time `00:00:00` to the original date by default and forms a `datetime` instance.
+For example, conversion of `2020-08-17` to a `datetime` type is `2020-08-17 00:00:00`.
-- Conversion to timestamp is to alternate both the time value and the timezone information, and it attaches the zero time value '00:00:00' and the session timezone (UTC by default) to the date.
-For example, the result to covert date '2020-08-17' to datetime type with session timezone UTC is datetime '2020-08-17 00:00:00' UTC.
+- Converting to `timestamp` type alternates both the `time` value and the `timezone` information.
+It attaches the zero time value `00:00:00` and the session timezone (UTC by default) to the date.
+For example, conversion of `2020-08-17` to a `datetime` type with a session timezone UTC is `2020-08-17 00:00:00 UTC`.

-**Conversion from TIME**
+**Convert from time**

-- Time value cannot be converted to any other date and time types since it does not contain any date information, so it is not meaningful to give no date info to a date/datetime/timestamp instance.
+- You cannot convert the `time` value to any other date and time types because it doesn't contain any date information.

-**Conversion from DATETIME**
+**Convert from datetime**

-- Conversion from datetime to date is to extract the date part from the datetime value.
-For example, the result to convert datetime '2020-08-17 14:09:00' to date is date '2020-08-08'.
+- Converting `datetime` to `date` extracts the date part from the `datetime` value.
+For example, conversion of `2020-08-17 14:09:00` to a `date` type is `2020-08-08`.
-- Conversion to time is to extract the time part from the datetime value.
-For example, the result to convert datetime '2020-08-17 14:09:00' to time is time '14:09:00'.
+- Converting `datetime` to `time` extracts the time part from the `datetime` value.
+For example, conversion of `2020-08-17 14:09:00` to a `time` type is `14:09:00`.
-- Since the datetime type does not contain timezone information, the conversion to timestamp needs to fill up the timezone part with the session timezone.
-For example, the result to convert datetime '2020-08-17 14:09:00' with system timezone of UTC, to timestamp is timestamp '2020-08-17 14:09:00' UTC.
+- Because the `datetime` type doesn't contain timezone information, converting to `timestamp` type fills up the timezone part with the session timezone.
+For example, conversion of `2020-08-17 14:09:00` with system timezone of UTC, to a `timestamp` type is `2020-08-17 14:09:00 UTC`.

-**Conversion from TIMESTAMP**
+**Convert from timestamp**

-- Conversion from timestamp is much more straightforward.
-To convert it to date is to extract the date value, and conversion to time is to extract the time value.
-Conversion to datetime, it will extracts the datetime value and leave the timezone information over.
-For example, the result to convert datetime '2020-08-17 14:09:00' UTC to date is date '2020-08-17', to time is '14:09:00' and to datetime is datetime '2020-08-17 14:09:00'.
+- Convert from a `timestamp` type to a `date` type extracts the date value and to a `time` type extracts the time value.
+Converting to `datetime` extracts only the `datetime` value and leaves out the timezone value.
+For example, conversion of `2020-08-17 14:09:00` UTC to a `date` type is `2020-08-17` and to a `time` type is `14:09:00`, and to a `datetime` type is `2020-08-17 14:09:00`.